Elsie19/Elsie19/docs/_posts/2025-11-29-rust-rules-and-guidelines.md

     linkStyle default stroke: white
 ```

 Well shit.
 You can see the problem right?
 There's a pointer to a place that doesn't exist anymore.
 If you even use/look at/interact with that pointer, your program will explode.
+This is exactly why Rust follows RAII and strictly prevents multiple ownership.

 ![Elmo in hell because of your bad pointer use 👿](https://media1.tenor.com/m/_jODXMcJX8kAAAAd/elmo-burning.gif)